ArthurGareginyan/javascript-inserter/readme.txt

 == Changelog ==

+= 1.25 - Dec 8, 2020 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.6.
+* Maintenance: Every use of the hardcoded plugin slug has been replaced with a variable according to best coding standards.

 = 1.24 - Oct 23, 2020 =
 * Framework update: The CodeMirror library has been updated to the latest version v5.58.1.